¹ Not hardware but important usability feature and is optional

 Web Browsing

 Web browsing works decently.
 Firefox runs well and comes with postmarketos mobile-config-firefox for a better experience on the mobile screen.
-Benchmarking results with speedometer 3.1 with scale set to 100% are below, based on results it seems like all choices are valid and in the same ballpark with firefox actually being the slowest.
-Waydroid firefox actually has really good performance and scales really well since its an android app, just know video playback in it is awful and there is a slight dely when tapping on things including the keyboard.
+Benchmarking results with speedometer 3.1 with scale set to 100% are below, based on results below kumo works the best!
+Kumo itself is relatively new so if you run into any issues please report them upstream so they can be fixed for all users, the developers are very active and friendly.
+Waydroid firefox actually has really good cpu performance and scales really well since its an android app, just know video playback in it is awful and there is a slight dely when tapping on things including the keyboard.

 Browser